 The ArcWear Team

 ArcWear’s team of professionals work closely with textile manufacturers, utilities and other companies to ensure the highest level of assurance related to arc flash safety.
 On September 1, 2020, ArcWear became a part of Kinectrics.
-ArcWear merged on April 1, 2021 with the much larger US subsidiary Kinectrics AES, LLC to facilitate services to all subsidiaries.
+ArcWear merged on April 1, 2021 with the much larger US subsidiary Kinectrics AES, Inc. to facilitate services to all subsidiaries.
 This added ArcWear to the US Kinectrics team of over 170 employees.

 Joining Kinectrics fits in with both company’s missions and expands the services for life cycle management to the PPE sector.

 We bring key experience and solid credentials to the testing and compliance needs of our clients, valuing excellence above all when it comes to arc flash and other arc rated and flame resistant PPE testing.
-With extensive experience in engineering, textiles, training, and manufacturing, we have the highest qualified team in the arc flash and flame resistant PPE industry to get the most trusted results.
-In
+With extensive experience in engineering, textiles, training, and manufacturing, we have the most qualified team in the arc flash and flame resistant PPE industry to get the most trusted results.

 Brian Shiels, B.S.
 Univ. of SC , M.S.
 NC State